 Togo participated in the beneficial ownership pilot in 2015.

-EITI is updating its work plan, including follow up on recommendations from EITI reporting.
-Dissemination of the 2013 EITI Report is ongoing and should reach five administrative regions and 22 mining communities in 2016.
+The Togo EITI is updating its work plan, including follow up on recommendations from EITI reporting.
+Dissemination of the 2016 EITI Report is ongoing and its 2017 Annual Progress Report has been published.

 The government published Presidential Decree 2010-028 on 19 April 2010, establishing the mandate and responsibilities of its two-tier EITI implementation structure.
 The National Supervisory Council (“Conseil national de supervision”) chaired by the Prime Minister provides strategic and political direction to EITI implementation.
 The Steering Committee (“Comité de pilotage”) chaired by the Minister of Mines and Energy is the effective multi-stakeholder group.
 The National Coordinator is Didier Agbemadon.

 This report covers the activities of Togo's extractive industries for the fiscal year 2018.
 The Report is available in French.

 In May 2018, the EITI Board agreed that Togo had made meaningful progress in implementing the 2016 EITI Standard.
 See Board decision 2018-24/BC-249

 In this second Validation, the EITI International Secretariat has assessed the progress made in addressing the seven corrective actions established by the EITI Board following the first Validation.
 See more under background below.